-Most people have little experience dealing with what happens after their loved one dies and they get appointed as a personal representative or executor to settle the estate.
+Most people have little experience dealing with what happens after a loved one dies, and yet they're appointed as a personal representative or executor to settle the estate.
 This guide can help if you find yourself in this position, providing a general overview of the six steps required to probate an estate.